JosephWitten/school/econ/flashcardsTOTAL.md

 Marginal cost = ?, change in total cost / change in quantity,

 What is marginal cost, the extract cost endured when an aditional unit of a variable factor of production is added,

+what is opportunity cost, the required rate of return that keeps a firm in the market,

+what is normal profit, the minimum profit required to keep surviving,

+what two things does profit act as?, an incentive and a signal,

+what is Super Normal Profit?, any profit earned above normal profit,

+For normal profit TR=? and AR=?, TR=TC and AR=AC,

+what does non-axiamatic mean, the curve or value will never go below zero,

+what does non-satiety mean, you can never have enough of something,

+what is average cost, the cost per unit,

+what is marginal physical product, the change in output resulting from employing one more unit of variable input,

+Average revenue = ?, Total revenue / quantity,

+Marginal revenue = ?, change in total revenue / change in quantity,

+When is total revenue maximised, when you have unitary elasticity of demand,

+What is total cost?, fixed costs variable costs and opportunity costs,